Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

 The great cathedral of Ely lies at the very heart of the Fens, and dominates the skyline.
 It is a triumph of 14th century architecture, and visitors come from far and wide to admire it.
 The city of Ely itself, is quaint and welcoming with a warren of old and historic streets and alleys to explore.

 Godmanchester is on the site of the Roman town of Durovigutum.
-The settlement was at a crossroads of two Roman roads, namely Ermine Street and the Via Devana.
-Archeological digs in the area have found numerous Roman artifacts.
+Sited at the crossroads of two Roman roads; Ermine Street and the Via Devana, the settlement was at a busy junction on two important early thoroughfares.
+Archaeological digs in the area have unearthed numerous Roman artifacts.

-The site has been continuously occupied throughout the centuries, and there are some ancient and remarkable older buildings still in use in and around the town.
-The modern town of Godmanchester stands on the southern bank of the River Great Ouse opposite the town of Huntingdon on the northern bank.
+The site has been continuously occupied throughout the centuries, and there are some ancient and remarkable older buildings still in use in and around Godmanchester.
+The modern town stands on the southern bank of the River Great Ouse opposite the town of Huntingdon on the northern bank.
 Two bridges link the two towns; an ancient medieval arched stone bridge and a more contemporary high level bridge carrying the A14 dual carriageway which runs between Cambridge and Peterborough.

 The market town of Huntingdon is known as the birthplace of Oliver Cromwell.
 Hinchinbrooke House, the ancestral home of the Cromwells, lies on the outskirts of the town, and is occasionally open to the public.
 The former Conservative prime minister John Major was the MP for Huntingdon from 1979 to 2001.

 Huntingdon has a range of educational facilities through to degree level.
 The historic town centre boasts a good mix of chain stores alongside independant traders.
-The town is attractively located alongside the river Great Ouse, and enjoys many waterside establishments.
-Huntingdon is on a direct train route into London King's Cross, and a commute into the capital takes just over an hour.
-Three bedroom houses in this interesting and attractive location begin at around £170,000, which for a town on the edge of the London commuter belt, is very reasonable indeed.
+The town is attractively located alongside the river Great Ouse, and has a great selection of waterside establishments.
+Being on a direct train route into London King's Cross, with a journey time of just over an hour, Huntingdon is popular with commuters into the Capital.

 The village of Kimbolton lies approximately 9 miles west of Huntingdon and 14 miles north of Bedford.
-It is probably best known for Kimbolton Castle, a fine Tudor Manor House which today forms a major part of Kimbolton School, and independant day and boarding school, set at the heart of the village.
-King HenryVlll's first wife, Katharine of Aragon died in Kimbolton Castle in 1536, and was later interred in Peterborough Cathedral.
+It is probably best known for Kimbolton Castle, a fine Tudor Manor House which today forms a major part of Kimbolton School, an independant day and boarding school set at the heart of the village.
+King Henry Vlll's first wife, Katharine of Aragon, died in Kimbolton Castle in 1536, and was later interred in Peterborough Cathedral.

 Like many Fenland towns, March was once on an island surrounded by marshes.
 As the people of the fens began to understand how to drain and manage their boggy landscape, so the Fenland towns and villages found room to grow and expand.
 March is today a well-established town situated on the banks of the River Nene.
 Many small boats can be seen plying up and down the river here, and water-bourne activities are very popular locally.

 March railway station has regular trains to London and Cambridge.
 The journey time into Cambridge is under 40 minutes, and to London King's Cross is approximately one and a half hours.
-Three-bedroom houses in this picturesque location start around £110,000.
+Three-bedroom houses in this picturesque location start around £165,000.

 The 1850 opening of the Great Northern Railway's main line from London to York helped transform Peterborough from a rural market town into an important centre for industry.
-Brick-making has long been a commonplace activity in the area, but now, with the railway available to transport products in bulk, the brick-makers were able to find new markets, and invest in developing their products to the highest standard.
+Brick-making has long been a commonplace activity in Peterborough as a result of rich deposits of clay in the area, and with the railway available to transport products in bulk, the brick-makers were able to find new markets, and invest in developing their products to the highest standard.

-Soon after the end of the second World War, Peterborough was one of a number of towns and villages identified as being suitable to become 'New Towns'.
+After the end of the second World War, Peterborough was one of a number of towns and villages identified as being suitable to become 'New Towns'.
 Five years of war had ravaged London and other major cities, and the New Town Initiative pumped large sums of money into developing communities away from the big cities in more rural areas where there was room to spread out and deliver a better lifestyle.
 Peterborough quickly grew and prospered.

 Modern day Peterborough is a thriving, vibrant cathedral city, with all the facilities you might expect in a community of this size.
 Trains from Peterborough to London King's Cross have a journey time of approximately an hour, with a similar journey time into Cambridge.
-Astonishingly 3 bedroom houses in Peterborough start at a very affordable £105,000.
+Astonishingly 3 bedroom houses in Peterborough start at a very affordable £160,000 (January 2022).

 The small town of Ramsey lies approximately 9 miles north of Huntingdon.The town grew up around Ramsey Abbey, and even after the Dissolution of the Monasteries in 1539, it continued to benefit from the abbey, as the vast edifice was plundered for building materials.
-Today some of the remains of the monastery have been incorporated into the local secondary school, Abbey College, but other buildings in the town have also been constructed using the recycled masonry.
+Today some of the remains of the monastery have been incorporated into the local secondary school, Abbey College, and other buildings in the town have also been constructed using the recycled masonry.

 For hundreds of years Market Hill in St Ives has played host to one of the largest public markets in England.
 Every Monday and Friday the market place is thronged with traders coming to sell their wares around a statue of Oliver Cromwell, who was once a resident of the town.
 Bank Holiday Mondays draw a particularly large crowd with traders and shoppers travelling many miles to join in the fun.

-Soham is a small town which lies just off the A142 between Ely and Newmarket.
+Soham is a small, quiet town, briefly notorious as the site of an infamous murder inquiry.
+It lies just off the A142 between Ely and Newmarket.
 The town has schools through to age 18, an interesting mix of banks, pubs, restaurants and independent shops on its busy High Street, and a useful medical centre.

-You need a minimum of £140,000 in your budget if you're hoping to acquire a three bedroom house in Whittlesey.
-This ancient Fenland market town lies around 6 miles east of Peterborough, and 11 west of March.
+You need a minimum of £210,000 in your budget if you're hoping to acquire a three bedroom house in Whittlesey.
+This ancient Fenland market town lies around 6 miles east of Peterborough, and 11 miles west of March.
 It has its own unique character with some quirky features and traditions including the straw bear festival held each year in mid-January.
 Whittlesey lies on a mainline rail route, and a train into Cambridge takes around an hour.

 Whittlesey has schools through to sixth form, and a range of shops catering for most everyday needs.

 Wisbech is a large market town, built on the banks of the River Nene.
 Situated in the north-eastern corner of the county, Wisbech is a less expensive location property-wise than the towns further south.
-Three bedroom houses start at around £90,000, which is far more reasonable than the prices in Cambridge and Kimbolton.
+Three bedroom houses start at around £170,000, which is far more reasonable than the prices in Cambridge and Kimbolton.

 Wisbech is a bustling town and inland port.
 It has a selection of state and independant schools, as well as a Further Education College.
 The town is noted for its unspoilt Georgian architecture, and the fine old crescents and streets often feature in period costume dramas.